The Throw Away Parents

 I have seen it time and time again.
 Mom or Dad are badly sick and taking care of them would be a burden to us You know what I mean.
 We have two jobs.
 We have tickets to the opera or the kids have soccer, or some other excuse You tell yourself that it is just temporary putting your parent in the home You know they understand being ripped from their home.
 You'll visit them.
-They cant expect you to take care of them.
-After all we have our lives too.
+They can't expect you to take care of them.
+After all, we have our lives too.
 Wrong!!!!!!

 I see your uncried tears as I decorate your room for the holidays and you have this look of what is the use.
-My family wont come.
+My family won't come.
 I need to be here you think.
-But as the volunteer I know that for your family to come for just an hour would make your day.
+But as a volunteer, I know that for your family to come for just an hour would make your day.
 You are not asking them to come every day.
-I wish I dared call the family and tell them what their not coming to see you is doing to you but cant.
+I wish I dared call the family and tell them what they're not coming to see you is doing to you but can't.
 I can only do my best to make you feel wanted and needed.
 You ask me if I will do one thing for you and I can.
 I see how much that little thing means to you.
 If only your family could see how the littlest thing makes you happy.
 If I do something on my day off I think of the fact how excited you will be to know about maybe the concert I went to or even about the visit I had with my parents or even what kind of food did we eat?
 Sometimes I sneek you in a surprise food or a small gift.
 Your smile comes back and then you forget the lie you know your kids tell you.
 You are important.
-Then I realize in a few days you are gone but I hope Ii helped you realize you were never a throw away parent.
+Then I realize in a few days you are gone but I hope Ii helped you realize you were never a throw-away parent.

 I have met another person who I take care of in my spare time in her home.
 She is a wonderful lady named Gladys.
 She is always so happy to see me once a week.
 She can take care of herself except she has pain which stops her from cleaning her own home.
 She has five children and I have yet to see any of them and they all live in the immediate area.
 She told me one day to sit down on the couch.
 She wanted just to talk and I heard a heartbreaking story.
-She told me that because she was suffereing from derpression that the kids wanted to put her in a nursing home and see told me she wants so much to stay in her home.
-I couldn't blame Gladys as she could do everything for herself at eighty eight and I knew in my heart my kids would have me in a home by that age.
-All at once I saw Gladys glance out the window.
+She told me that because she was suffering from depression that the kids wanted to put her in a nursing home and she told me she wants so much to stay in her home.
+I couldn't blame Gladys as she could do everything for herself at eighty-eight and I knew in my heart my kids would have me in a home by that age.
+All at once, I saw Gladys glance out the window.
 She really looked so excited at whomever it was outside.
 Gladys got up out of her chair and went and met her company.
 I continued with my chores at this point.
 She called me aside to introduce me to Rick and her wife Wendy.
 She told me that she hadn't seen them in two weeks.
-She told me that her son and wife didn't have children and she had mentioned to them what the rest of the kids wanted to do with her and she beamed when she told me that she wasn't going to a home ever because these two had said they would move in if it came to that but they would visit her once a week to check on her.
+She told me that her son and wife didn't have children and she had mentioned to them what the rest of the kids wanted to do with her and she beamed when she told me that she wasn't going to home ever because these two had said they would move in if it came to that but they would visit her once a week to check on her.

 It is so hard to watch the elderly get put in a home because they are old.
 I think to myself how will the young people who threw their parents away feel when their children do the same.
 I know as I get older I am not in the best of health but my loving husband said there would be no way he would put me in a home.
 We have both seen the horrible effects it has on people.
 Those people that are in a home, they have a name, they had a life before the home, they had a family who cared about them at one time.
-Now Mom or Dad cant take care of the kids for them anymore.
+Now Mom or Dad can't take care of the kids for them anymore.

-I love to listen to the stories of the parents who never have visitors.
+I love to listen to the stories of parents who never have visitors.
 I learn from the tales of life so many years ago about how maybe they had to make food stretch.
 Who knows if that may happen again but I will have learned from my friends, the throwaway parents.
 They take about how they enjoy certain types of music.
 I tell the activity director and maybe they have a day of that music.
-It seems like such a small thing to take maybe a half hour to make a life happier.
-While you visit your loved one you don't have to take care of them.
+It seems like such a small thing to take maybe a half hour to make life happier.
+While you visit your loved ones you don't have to take care of them.
 You are just a visitor.